LLNL/fudge/README.txt

   To install the package:
     1) obtain the current version (available online at nuclear.llnl.gov), and place it on your system.
     2) to unzip the package, type
-        >tar -xvf fudge-4.2.1.tar.gz	(or latest version)
+        >tar -xvf fudge-4.2.2.tar.gz	(or latest version)
-    3) The unzipped directory is named 'fudge-4.2.1’ (or latest version).
+    3) The unzipped directory is named 'fudge-4.2.2' (or latest version).
 Navigate into the new directory, and type
         >make
-       this builds extra tools for better performance.
-If you encounter errors at this step, you can still use the ENDF translation tool but advanced features will be unavailable.
+       This builds extra tools for better performance.
+Please let us know about any errors or warnings encountered at this step.
+    4) [Optional] Build 'Merced', used for generating transfer matrices for deterministic transport:
+	>make merced
+       If you run into the error "'omp.h' file not found", please see below for suggestions.
-    3) You are now set to use Fudge!
+    5) You are now set to use Fudge!
 For advanced use, see the optional components below.

   [Optional] Extra python packages: For more advanced use, Fudge depends on these additional, optional packages:
     gnuplot and Gnuplot.py (for plotting, http://gnuplot-py.sourceforge.net)